Laura Jackson (presenter): Biography

-She runs an East London supper club, Jackson&Levine, with Alice Levine.
+She ran an East London supper club, Jackson&Levine, with Alice Levine.
 Jackson and Levine are food columnists for Elle, Marie Claire and Company magazine, and have published a cookbook.
 They also have a homeware line with Habitat.

 Jackson married photographer Jonathan Gorrigan in 2017.
 They had their first child, a daughter named Sidney Frances, in May 2019.

+In 2021, Jackson went onto start her homeware brand Glassette which she co-founded with Daniel Crow.